GatorIncubator/gatorgrouper/README.md

 to further develop your understanding of this topic.

 GatorGrouper requires users to use Python 3.
-You can type `python --version` to check the current Python version on your device.
-If you do not have the right Python version, or you can not download or upgrade Python on your devices, you can download the [Pyenv](https://github.com/pyenv/pyenv) tool to set up a virtual environment for the newest Python version.
+You can type `python --version` to check the current version of Python on your workstation.
+If you do not have the right Python version, or you can not download or upgrade Python on your workstation, you can download the [Pyenv](https://github.com/pyenv/pyenv) tool to set up a virtual environment for the newest Python version.

 To install Pyenv, you can use [Pyenv Installer](https://github.com/pyenv/pyenv-installer) by typing the command in terminal: